Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use each parameter: id for single record, workflow_id for filtering, and none for paginated list.
-However, it does not compare against alternative sibling tools or specify when not to use this tool.
+The description explains when to use each parameter: id for single record, workflow_id to filter by workflow, and no parameters for paginated latest results per session.
+It provides clear context for usage, though it does not explicitly state when not to use this tool or compare to siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.